usc-isi-i2/kgtk/docs/transform/calc.md

 | P1040 | p585-count | 45073 | 1 |
 | P1050 | p585-count | 226380 | 246 |

-### Join the 'node1' and 'label' column values using ':' as a separator:
+### Join the 'node1' and 'label' column values using ':' as a separator.

 ```bash
 kgtk calc -i examples/docs/calc-file1.tsv -c node1 label --value : --into result --do join